Yogesh-K-Matkar/react_concept_react_app/README.md

         1. Event Capture means propagating/moving from the Parent Element to the Target Action Element and triggering all occurrence event functions in the path while moving.
         2. Event Bubbling means propagating/moving from Target Action Element to Parent Element and triggering all occurrence event functions in the path while moving.

-    But to avoid the unwanted triggering of event functions other than the Target Action Event Function, we have to use e.g. event.stopPropagation() -- stop after triggering a single target event.
+    But to avoid the unwanted triggering of Parent Component event functions other than the Target Action Event Function, we have to use e.g. event.stopPropagation(); -- stop after triggering a single target event.

+    If Target control is bind with multiple other event rather then onClick such as onChange,onBlur,
+    then to stop such events begin call. e.g. event.stopImmediatePropagation();

 22. States - useState Hook:-